 Content of the Act

-The FinMIA governs the organisation and operation of financial market infrastructures.
-The provisions that were dispersed in the Stock Exchange Act, the Banking Act and the National Bank Act have been transferred into a single act that takes account of the changed market conditions and international standards.
+The FinMIA governs the organisation and operation of financial market infrastructures, as well as market conduct in securities and derivatives trading.
+With the FinMIA, the provisions that were dispersed in the Stock Exchange Act, the Banking Act and the National Bank Act have been transferred into a single act that takes account of the changed market conditions and international standards.

 More precisely defined trading venues and new transparency requirements

 Operators of an organised trading facility have certain duties, particularly regarding organisation and trading transparency.
-The transparency requirements for multilateral and organised trading facilities also address the problem of dark pools, i.e. trading venues that have lacked transparency until now.
-Moreover, the FinMIA establishes the basis for regulating high-frequency trading, and restricting it if necessary.
+The transparency requirements for multilateral and organised trading facilities also address the problem of dark pools – trading venues that had previously lacked transparency.
+Moreover, the FinMIA establishes a basis for regulating high-frequency trading, and restricting it if necessary.
 In the area of financial market infrastructures, an authorisation duty exists for central counterparties, central securities depositories, trade repositories and payment systems, as do authorisation conditions and duties which are specifically tailored to these financial market infrastructures.

 Regulation of derivatives trading

 Aside from the supervisory law requirements for financial market infrastructures, the FinMIA contains all of the regulations that apply in relation to securities and derivatives trading for all financial market participants (market rules of conduct).
-These include the provisions on the disclosure of shareholdings, public takeover offers, insider trading and market manipulation which were formerly enshrined in the Stock Exchange Act, as well as the new regulations for derivatives trading, which are in line with international standards.
+These include the provisions on the disclosure of shareholdings, public takeover offers, insider trading and market manipulation which were formerly enshrined in the Stock Exchange Act, as well as the FinMIA's new regulations on derivatives trading.

-The vast majority of Swiss derivatives trading is currently cross-border and largely takes place with the EU.
-The regulations are thus based primarily on EU law.
-This means the three key duties for derivatives trading also apply in Switzerland: clearing via a central counterparty, reporting to a trade repository and risk mitigation.
-Unlike in the EU, however, exceptions exist for smaller contracting parties in the financial sector for reasons of proportionality and with reference to the corresponding US regulations.
-In terms of the duty to conduct derivatives transactions via a stock exchange or another trading facility, the Act sets out the corresponding legal basis.
+The vast majority of Swiss derivatives trading is currently cross-border and largely takes place with market participants in the EU.
+The Swiss regulations are thus based primarily on EU law.
+This means the three key duties for derivatives trading also apply in Switzerland: clearing of derivatives transactions via a central counterparty, reporting of derivatives transactions to a trade repository and the mitigation of risks arising out of derivatives transactions.
+Unlike in the EU, however, exceptions exist for smaller contracting parties for reasons of proportionality and by analogy with the corresponding US regulations.
+In terms of the duty to conduct derivatives transactions via a stock exchange or another trading facility, the FinMIA sets out the corresponding legal basis.

 The FinMIA came into force on 1 January 2016 together with the Federal Council's implementing ordinance (FinMIO).
-The FinMIO will be supplemented by the National Bank Ordinance and the new FINMA Financial Market Infrastructure Ordinance-FINMA.
+The FinMIO is supplemented by the National Bank Ordinance and the FINMA Financial Market Infrastructure Ordinance.
+Since then, a number of amendments have been made to the FinMIO:

-The Federal Council adjusted the FinMIO on 29 June 2016.
-In line with developments in the EU, the transitional periods for financial market infrastructures to fulfil various new duties were extended by one year to 1 January 2018.
+On 29 June 2016, in the light of developments in the EU, the Federal Council extended the transitional periods for financial market infrastructures to fulfil various new duties by one year to 1 January 2018.

-On 14 September 2018, the Federal Council furthermore decided to bring the derivate transactions reporting duty for small non-financial counterparties to trade repositories into effect on 1 January 2024 and to extend the corresponding transitional period.
-The corresponding amendment to the FinMIO took place in the context of the imminent review of the FinMIA.
+On 14 September 2018, the Federal Council decided that the duty for small non-financial counterparties to report derivatives transactions to trade repositories must be fulfilled from 1 January 2024 at the latest; in this regard, it extended the corresponding transitional period.
+The corresponding amendment to the FinMIO took place in the context of an imminent review of the FinMIA (see Federal Council press release of 14 September 2018).